 Arriving at Boro’ on loan from West Ham in February 2002, Louis Riddle was a tricky left-sided player that could play in defence or midfield.
 One of a few players that stood out for the better as we dallied near the foot of the table, Riddle made 17 appearances for Boro’ across two spells at the club; 12 of which came during the 2002-3 campaign.

-Riddle was a member of the West Ham Youth team winning side which included the likes of Joe Cole and Michael Carrick.
-But he wasn’t quite ready for action there, and West Ham had a hard choice of whether to keep Louis or not.
-In the end they didn’t, and he was snapped up.
+Riddle was a member of a West Ham FA Youth Cup-winning side that included the likes of Joe Cole and Michael Carrick.
+But he wasn’t quite ready for action there.
+So, West Ham had the hard choice – to keep the player or not.
+In the end they didn’t, and he we snapped him up.

 Author: Scott ‘Sooty’ Taylor